 Webster Hall Room 117

-The MSSU Catalog, Course Schedule and a dynamic list of Open Classes can be viewed here: http://www.mssu.edu/academics/classes/How much are tuition and fees?
+The MSSU Catalog, Course Schedule and a dynamic list of Open Classes can be viewed here: http://www.mssu.edu/academics/classes/

 The Missouri Southern Writing Placement Exam (WPE) is a timed writing assignment.
 Students complete an essay in response to a writing prompt.
 The students’ essays are then evaluated by an MSSU English Department professor.
 The results of that evaluation are used to determine in which First-Year Writing course the students will be placed: ENG 080, ENG 0101, or ENG 0111.
 Students taking exclusively internet courses may take the writing test online.
 For information, contact: